 5. Data retention period

 Your personal data is stored only for the time in relation to the purposes pursued by Grant Thornton Luxembourg.
-Thus, if you are unsuccessful and upon your explicit consent, we will retain your personal data for up to 2 years after the end of the recruitment process, so we can contact you in case a similar role becomes vacant for which you could be a fitting candidate.
+Thus, if you are unsuccessful and upon your explicit consent, we will retain your personal data for up to 2 years after the end of the recruitment process.
+We can contact you in case a similar role becomes vacant for which you could be a fitting candidate, only if you have given us your explicit content about that beforehand.

 Also, we retain your personal data in order to prove, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment process and the pre-employment screening in a fair and transparent way.

-We implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk so that the processing complies with the GDPR.
+We implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk so that the processing complies with the GDPR.

 These measures must provide for a level of security considered appropriate considering the technical standards and the type of personal data processed but also: